The coffee market in China: everything goes through Branding

 Christmas is purely commercial in China and is merely nothing compared to the Chinese New Year.
 But for many young Westernized Chinese Christmas is an opportunity for showing how successful they are.

 In addition, those who did it near giant posters of Starbucks will see the displays lighting up with Christmas greetings.
-More than a digital campaign it was almost a reality augmented campaign!
+More than a digital campaign it was almost a reality-augmented campaign!

 But too much innovation can be a threat:

-With “Your personal” Starbucks has launched a smartphone application allowing the Chinese consumer monitoring his laptop via a connection between the application and the webcam of the laptop.
+With “Your personal” Starbucks has launched a smartphone application allowing the Chinese consumer to monitor his laptop via a connection between the application and the webcam of the laptop.
 The idea was to convey the message that Starbucks is not only a provider of coffee but also a provider of safety.
 This communication goes too far and does not pay enough attention to cultural differences.

-Chinese are more pragmatic than western people and will bring their laptop with them no matter what application pretends to reduce the risk.
+Chinese are more pragmatic than western people and will bring their laptops with them no matter what application pretends to reduce the risk.
 Westerners could be more interested in such an application as they are more confident in monitoring innovations.

 Starbucks also has a Kaixin account.

-Despite the small audience Kaixin have today this choice could be explained because Kaixin was a social network that had a great influence on young professionals.
+Despite the small audience Kaixin has today this choice could be explained because Kaixin was a social network that had a great influence on young professionals.
 Nevertheless, a Kaixin account is useless today.
 Now Starbucks should focus only on WeChat.

-From August 28th to September 30th people could send an emoticon message to Starbucks and then get a link to a song fitting to the mood of the emoticon.
+From August 28th to September 30th people could send an emoticon message to Starbucks and then get a link to a song fitting the mood of the emoticon.